enfieldcat/ESP32_miniThrottle/README.md

 ESP32 based JMRI miniThrottle
 =============================
+Development for model train throttle controller.

 Status:
 -------
-Massively unstable and mostly untested (Feb 2022)
+Massively unstable and mostly untested (Mar 2022).
+Do not use this code:
+* At best it will do something unexpected
+* At worst it will damage something

+You have been warned.

+This project is on its early development stages and subject to change.
+Functions and structure may be added or removed without notice.

 Description:
 ------------